 - What other documents do I need

-What is the How to Rent guide?
+What is the How to rent guide?

-The How to Rent guide is an online government document providing advice to current and prospective tenants on the rental process in England and Wales.
+The How to rent guide is an online government document providing advice to current and prospective tenants on the rental process in England and Wales.
 It details their rights and responsibilities as a tenant, as well as the legal obligations of landlords.

 Every landlord must ensure their tenant(s) have received a copy of the How to Rent guide at the beginning of their tenancy.
+Click here to download the latest version of the How to rent guide.

-Which version of the How to Rent guide do I need to give to my tenants?
+Which version of the How to rent guide do I need to give to my tenants?

 - Approved Identity Service Providers for UK/Irish citizens under Right to Rent